ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 ### The 4 Phases of an Ability

-In CORE, an ability is treated as 4 separate steps that happen immediately one right after another.
+In Core, an ability is treated as 4 separate steps that happen immediately one right after another.
 This allows for distinctly different things to be programmed by a creator in each phase, creating a more complex overall ability.

 The 4 different phases of an ability are: